njleonzhang/ionic-validate-with-toast/README.md

 ##Usage. (take a ionic project as example)

+1. install the library
+`bower install ionic-validate-with-toast --save`

-1) link the ionicValidateWithToast.js and ionic-toast.bundle.min.js in to your project in index.html
+2. link the ionicValidateWithToast.js and ionic-toast.bundle.min.js in to your project in index.html

 ```html
     <script src="js/ionicValidateWithToast.js"></script>